ibm-cloud-docs/containers/cs_loadbalancer.md

 Load balancer 2.0 capabilities are in beta.
 To use a version 2.0 load balancer, you must [update your cluster's master and worker nodes](cs_cluster_update.html) to Kubernetes version 1.12 or later.
 {: note}

 The load balancer 2.0 is a Layer 4 load balancer that is implemented using the Linux kernel's IP Virtual Server (IPVS).
-The load balancer 2.0 supports TCP and UPD, runs in front of multiple worker nodes, and uses IP over IP (IPIP) tunneling to distribute traffic arriving to a single load balancer IP address across those worker nodes.
+The load balancer 2.0 supports TCP and UDP, runs in front of multiple worker nodes, and uses IP over IP (IPIP) tunneling to distribute traffic arriving to a single load balancer IP address across those worker nodes.

 For more details, you can also check out this [blog post ![External link icon](../icons/launch-glyph.svg "External link icon")](https://www.ibm.com/blogs/bluemix/2018/10/ibm-cloud-kubernetes-service-deployment-patterns-for-maximizing-throughput-and-availability/) on the load balancer 2.0.